aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 * An AWS Step Function to trigger the EMR Serverless job and wait for completion
 * An Amazon Event Bridge rule to trigger the job every 2 hours (disabled by default)

-The job takes approximately 30 minutes to run and there is no overhead from the Spark Observability collector.
+The job takes approximately 30 minutes to run.
+Using the Spark Observability collector has no overhead on the job execution time.

 #### Pre-requisites